 We expect our staff to demonstrate their commitment to creating a safe and fair environment by challenging behaviour which is unacceptable, in particular on the grounds of race, gender, colour, ethnicity or national origin, disability, sexual orientation, age and faith or belief.

-The service is open to service users on:
+The service is open:

 The Addiction Unit clinical work is complemented by the Training Department which has a portfolio of courses validated and accredited by the University of Leeds, and additionally the unit consultants collaborate on leading a programme of clinically orientated research.
 The clinical and non-clinical services are strongly bound together so each benefits from the other.